If it’s possible that there’s one thing I’ve become a bit known for in my little corner of the internet, it’s making a pretty cocktail.

 Fruit garnishes are great for adding a subtle fresh fruit flavor and aroma to the finished drink, and they often give us a visual cue about what flavors are in the glass.

-In the case of cocktail cherries like maraschino or brandied cherries, they can offer a contrasting sweetness that is incredibly satisfying in a spirit-foward serve like a Manhattan or a Vieux Carre, or in a sour-style cocktail like a Whiskey Sour.
+In the case of cocktail cherries like maraschino or brandied cherries, they can offer a contrasting sweetness that is incredibly satisfying in a spirit-forward serve like a Vieux Carre, or in a sour-style cocktail like a Whiskey Sour.

 Are you supposed to eat a fruit cocktail garnish?